vatsan/gp_xgboost_gridsearch/README.md

 3. Run the above SQL file (it will create a schema called `xgbdemo`).
 4. Invoke the UDFs as shown in the sample snippet.

+### Note: XGBoost and Python 2.6
+Since the XGBoost implementation in https://github.com/dmlc/xgboost is not Python 2.6 compatible, I recommend you clone my version from https://github.com/vatsan/xgboost and use it instead (Python 2.6 compatible, will work with PL/Python on Greenplum/HAWQ).